tum-ens/urbs/doc/api.rst

 .. data:: COLORS

-  Dictionary of commodity and site colors.
+  Dictionary of process and site colors.
 Colors are stored as `(r,g,b)` tuples in range `0-255`.
 To retrieve a color in a form usable with matplotlib, used the helper function :func:`to_color`.